At the qep'a' javDIch Alan

 ret, literally "two minute time-

-period-ago." is cha' tup pIq.
+period-ago."
+Two minutes from now is cha' tup pIq.
 (It is also possible,

 though not necessary, to use the